 - Civil suit: The most common way to seek compensation for the losses you’ve incurred as a result of a crime committed against you is to file a separate civil suit with a personal injury attorney.
 If you require compensation for medical bills, property losses, or pain and suffering, a civil suit is the best way for you to get what you need.

 In general, anyone who was injured, suffered from financial losses, or was otherwise harmed by a crime can be eligible to pursue compensation through one of these three options.
-Here are some examples:
+Here are some examples of those who are able to claim crime victim rights:

 If you’re pursuing a separate civil case, you can sue the person responsible for your losses for compensation for any of the following costs: